 When you send email campaigns to a contact at a business (B2B), the situation can be quite different.
 A company with its own domain may need additional security options that a free service doesn’t provide.
-So the company will often opt to host its email with a business version of that service, such as Office 365 or G Suite, or with a dedicated business hosted email service like GoDaddy or Rackspace.
+So the company will often opt to host its email with a business version of that service, such as Office 365 or Google Workspace, or with a dedicated business hosted email service like GoDaddy or Rackspace.
 These paid services give administrators more options and more flexibility.
 (Some businesses go further and run their own email servers on their premises, keeping security under their control and maximizing their options, but this requires a strong IT team and preferably a dedicated email administrator.)

 In either case—using a hosted email provider or hosting one’s own email—a company can choose to add one more layer of filtering, from a company like Barracuda or Proofpoint, before the mailbox itself.
 These filters may block attachments, restrict file formats, scan for keywords, and even quarantine individual emails until the end user releases them.

 Administrators can choose how they want to configure their combination of filtering company and email hosting.
 But the key here is that it’s impossible to know what combination and configuration an individual business has gone with.

 - Nothing about a company’s domain name tells you how its email is hosted, unlike consumer domain names (gmail.com, outlook.com, etc.).